CapPow/bcAudit/README.md

 -No extensive timing / user rate tests have been performed.

--Initial timing tests show an intel core 2 can keep up with >= 4 images / minute, provided the barcodes are applied within 12+- degrees of 90degree increments.
+-Initial timing tests show an intel core 2 can keep up with >= 4 images / minute.

 -Very misaligned barcodes slow down the program as it attempts various rotations.
+The closer to a no read zone, the longer it will take.

--No read zones at approximately +-10 degrees of: 135, 225, 315 and 45 degrees with respect to barcode angle. (why do you have 45 degree barcodes???)
+-No read zones at approximately +-10 degrees of: 45, 135, 225, 315 and  degrees with respect to barcode angle. _``why do you have 45 degree barcodes?``_